Site icon Cloudian

 Image Source: AWS

-3. Under the Set resource configuration, choose the Entire bucket option.
+3. Under the Source bucket configuration, Apply to all objects in the bucket.
 Note that when replicating buckets encrypted with AWS Key Management Service (KMS), this stage also requires choosing the correct key.

 4. Under the Set destination configuration, choose the Buckets in this account option.
 If you wish to replicate to another account, select this option and specify a bucket policy for the destination.